symfony-cat/cfp-2017/README.md

+# Muy a pesar nuestro hemos decidido suspender la edición de Symfony Cat 2017.
+Disculpar las molestias.
+# We have decided to suspend the edition of Symfony Cat 2017.
+Sorry for the inconvenience.

 # Call for Papers, Symfony Catalunya 2017

 This is the mechanism we will have this year to expose the Call for papers of the conference.
 With this method,